A Welsh language version of this story is also available.

 HMRC will continue to collect Income Tax as it does now but Pay as You Earn (PAYE) customers resident in Wales, including those who earn below the tax threshold, have received a new tax code that begins with ‘C’.
 Self-employed customers who file an online tax return will be asked to note their country of residence on their 2019 to 2020 tax return.

 Revenue from the Welsh rates of Income Tax will go to the Welsh Government.

 For more information about Income Tax in Wales and the rates for 2019 to 2020 see the Welsh Government website.

 There is more general information on Income Tax on GOV.UK.

-From 1 April 2018, land transaction tax (LTT) will replace Stamp Duty Land Tax (SDLT).
+On 1 April 2018, Land Transaction Tax (LTT) replaced Stamp Duty Land Tax (SDLT).

-LTT will be collected by the Welsh Revenue Authority.
+LTT is collected by the Welsh Revenue Authority (WRA).
 The Welsh Government published rates and bands for LTT in October 2017.

 HMRC will not accept SDLT returns for land transactions in Wales with an effective date of transaction on or after 1 April 2018.

-If you plan to purchase land or property in Wales on or after 1 April 2018, ask your conveyancer or solicitor about the arrangements for LTT.
+If you have purchased land or property in Wales since 1 April 2018, ask your conveyancer or solicitor about the arrangements for LTT.

-For more information on Welsh taxes visit the Welsh Revenue Authority.
+For more information on Welsh taxes visit the WRA website.